jonnonz1/nz-statute-book/acts/public/1972/aviation-crimes-act-1972.md

   - **act of violence** means an act which, if committed in New Zealand, would constitute— (a) an assault as defined in any of sections 192, 193, 194, 194A, 196, or 202C of the Crimes Act 1961; or (b) any of the crimes specified in sections 188, 189, 189A, 190, 191, 197, 198, 198A, 198B, 199, 200, 202, 203, or 209 of the Crimes Act 1961
-  - **aircraft** has the same meaning as in the Civil Aviation Act 1990
+  - **aircraft** has the same meaning as in the Civil Aviation Act 2023
-  - **aviation security officer** means an aviation security officer within the meaning of the Civil Aviation Act 1990
+  - **aviation security officer** means an aviation security officer within the meaning of the Civil Aviation Act 2023
-  - **carrier and contract** in relation to any contract of carriage, have the same meanings as in section 91U of the Civil Aviation Act 1990, whether the contract of carriage is for international carriage or domestic carriage; and includes a person who has reported to a servant or agent of the carrier for the purpose of going on board an aircraft pursuant to a contract to carry him or her as a passenger
+  - **carrier and contract** in relation to any contract of carriage, have the same meanings as in section 269(1) of the Civil Aviation Act 2023, whether the contract of carriage is for international carriage or domestic carriage; and includes a person who has reported to a servant or agent of the carrier for the purpose of going on board an aircraft pursuant to a contract to carry him or her as a passenger
   - **commander** , in relation to an aircraft, means the pilot for the time being in lawful command of the aircraft
   - **international airport** means any airport designated as an airport of entry and departure for international air traffic where the formalities incident to customs, immigration, public health, animal and plant quarantine, and similar procedures are carried out
+  - **landside security area** has the same meaning as in section 5 of the Civil Aviation Act 2023
   - **military service** includes naval and air force service; and a certificate by the Minister of Foreign Affairs that any aircraft is or is not used in military service for the purposes of this Act shall be conclusive evidence of the fact certified
   - **New Zealand** includes all waters within the outer limits of the territorial sea of New Zealand as defined by section 3 of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977
-  - **New Zealand aircraft** means an aircraft that is registered or required to be registered in New Zealand under the Civil Aviation Act 1990
+  - **New Zealand aircraft** means an aircraft that is registered or required to be registered in New Zealand under the Civil Aviation Act 2023
   - **ordinarily resident in New Zealand** has the same meaning as in section 4 of the Crimes Act 1961
   - **passenger** means a person carried under a contract for carriage other than a person— (a) assigned by the carrier for duty as a member of the crew of the aircraft; or (b) carried for the sole purpose of receiving or giving instruction in the control or navigation of aircraft in flight
-  - **security enhanced area** has the same meaning as in section 2 of the Civil Aviation Act 1990
+  - **security enhanced area** has the same meaning as in section 5 of the Civil Aviation Act 2023
-  - **sterile area** has the same meaning as in section 2 of the Civil Aviation Act 1990
+  - **sterile area** has the same meaning as in section 5 of the Civil Aviation Act 2023
   - **the Hague Convention** means the Convention for the Suppression of Unlawful Seizure of Aircraft, done at the Hague on 16 December 1970
   - **the Montreal Convention** means the Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, done at Montreal on 23 September 1971
   - **the Montreal Protocol** means the Protocol for the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation, done at Montreal on 24 February 1988